ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 -----------------------------------------

 1.      **Authority to call**.
-Special meetings of the Board for any purpose may be called at any time by the chairman of the Board or any two (2) Directors.
+Special meetings of the Board for any purpose may be called at any time by the Chair of the Board or any two (2) Directors.

 2.      **Notice**.